Substrate-integrated waveguide: Transverse magnetic propagation modes

 In classical solid-walled rectangular waveguide, the general formulation of propagation involves a superposition of transverse electric (TE) and transverse magnetic (TM) modes.
 Each of these is associated with particular fields and currents.
 In the case of TM modes, the current in the vertical walls is longitudinal, i.e. parallel to the propagation axis, usually denoted as $z$.
 Then, given the vertical geometry of the vias, it is impossible for such modes to appear in SIWs: the electrical current cannot propagate from via to via.
 Only TE modes are able to propagate through SIW.

 Each mode appears above a precise cut-off frequency determined by the waveguide dimensions and the filling medium.
 For TM modes, decreasing the waveguide thickness (usually denoted as $b$) increases the cut-off frequency with $1/b$.
 In the case of SIW, the thickness is so low that the cut-off frequency of TM modes is much higher than the dominant mode.

 Effective width

 One of the objectives of the SIW geometry is to reproduce the characteristic propagation modes of rectangular waveguides inside a thin template.
 The width $a$ of the waveguide is an essential parameter of those modes.
 In the typical SIW geometry, $a$ is the distance between the two vias rows from center to center (see figure).
 Due to the vias geometry, this distance cannot be used directly; because of the space between successive vias and their circular shape, the signal inside the guide does not behave exactly as it would in a perfectly rectangular waveguide of the same width.

 To apply waveguide theory to SIWs, an effective width $a_\text{eff}$ can be used.
-Its takes into account the shape of the vias and the space in-between.
+It takes into account the shape of the vias and the space in-between.
 Its value lies between $a$ and $a - d$.